Control Flow Statements in Java

 console.log(“Run”);

-//here we will get error that power is not defined becz we are calling the power variable outside the scope.
+//here we will get error that power is not defined becz we are calling the power variable outside the range.

 //Short hand property